 I can finish most projects within a month; sometimes significantly faster.

 I don't use "templates" if that word refers to other people's code.
 I may use one of my own sites which I have built before as a template.
 But again, then I know the code backwards and forwards.
 The only code you full understand is the code you've written or modified substantially yourself.
 I don't use Wordpress templates or any phoney baloney stuff like that.
-I am a computer programmer, not a marketing expert parading himself as such.
-Hit "right-click" view source (or if you're on a Mac like me use Command-click view source), then search for "Wordpress" or "wp" within your web design companies web page and you'll find that 75% of them are using Wordpress.
+I am a computer programmer, but I am not against using Wordpress per se.
+It will downgrade your rankings slight in terms of Google's view of your site.
+But not if it's only just a section or limited part of your site.
+One problem with Wordpress sites and the people that use them as the primary website they sell is that those people themsevles don't actually write and debug code themselves.
 I don't care how "nice' their sites look, they didn't code it themselves and won't be able fix it when it breaks.
+Furthermore, Wordpress often has layout glitches when people upload a photo of a particular size that does not fit the dimensions of the template just right.
+As 90% of my sites are codes entirely from scratch by yours truly, that is NEVER an issue with me.
 For all I know they've "outsourced" it to some other company.
 Businesses that are serious about the internet hire computer programmers (you can call them developers, devs, software engineers etc.) to program computers.

 Yes, it will unless you want to save some money and just use a desktop site.
 The Chinese internet world is more mobile-centric than we are in the West.
 The reasons for this are likely many, but one factor is certainly the ubiquity of Weixin/Wechat.
 Both Alipay and Wechat payments are reliable and well-trusted by consumers.
 Chinese use their phones to browse the internet more than their western counterparts.
 Many of those who own a smartphone do not own a computer.
 If you want to sell to Chinese consumers, you need a mobile-friendly website.